 Let’s get started with some basics.

-Here are some basic terms you need to know:
+Here are some basic terms that you need to know:

-A keyword is a word or phrase the user searches for, who then sees your ad.
-Your ads will only show up for the keywords you pick.
+A keyword is a word or phrase the user searches for and then sees your ad.
+Your ads will show up for the keywords that you pick.

 (the dashboard is fairly complicated, but we’ll get to it)

-If you divide clicks by impressions, you get the click-through-rate or CTR.
-This is just the percentage of users who land on your advertised page, because they clicked on your ad.
-This is important to know which ads are working well, and which aren’t.
+If you divide clicks by impressions, you get the click-through rate, or CTR.
+This is just the percentage of users who land on your advertised page because they clicked on your ad.
+This is important, because click-through rate tells you which ads are working well and which aren’t.

-Google AdWords is like an auction house.
+Google Ads is like an auction house.
 You have to set a budget and a bid.
-The bid sets how much you are willing to pay per click.
-If your maximum bid is $2, Google will only show your ad to people, if other aren’t bidding more on average.
+The bid sets how much you are willing to pay for each click.
+If your maximum bid is $2, Google will only show your ad to people if others aren’t bidding more (on average).

 (Auctions have changed)

-Google wants to maximize their revenue, so naturally, they’ll show the ad by the company who bids the highest amount for that keyword, assuming that all bidders have the same quality score.
+Google wants to maximize its revenue, so, naturally, it’ll show the ad by the company that bids the highest amount for that keyword, assuming that all bidders have the same quality score.

-However, if people are bidding less for the keyword you want your ad to show up for, Google won’t spend your maximum bid.
-It optimizes impressions and bids, and therefore you might actually end up paying less than $2 per click.
+However, if people are bidding less for the keyword that you want your ad to show up for, Google won’t spend your maximum bid.
+It optimizes impressions and bids.
+Therefore, you might actually end up paying less than $2 per click.

-Your cost per click or CPC can thus be lower than your maximum bid.
-Especially, if your ads produce a good quality score.
-This is a metric based on the experience the user has on your landing page, the relevancy of your website and ad.
+Your cost per click, or CPC, can thus be lower than your maximum bid, especially if your ads produce a good quality score.
+This is a metric based on the experience that the user has on your landing page, the relevancy of your website, and your actual ad.

-Google doesn’t just want to show people the ads by the highest bidder – they could still be horrible ads.
+Google doesn’t just want to show people the ads from the highest bidder – they could be horrible ads.
 They care about their users so much that they’d rather show them a more relevant and better ad by someone who pays less, because that keeps users coming back to Google.

-None of these things matter though, if you’re not getting conversions.
-A conversion is usually a sale, but in general means the user took the action you wanted them to take.
+None of these things matter, though, if you’re not getting conversions.
+A conversion is a new lead or sale, but, in general, it means the user took the action that you wanted them to take.

-In most cases it’s about the dough though (ha, I’m so gangster!).
-And rightfully so.
+In most cases, though, it’s about the dough.
+And, rightfully so.

 Companies often quickly burn thousands of dollars on Google Ads pay-per-click advertising, since their budget is set daily and, unless you pause the process, runs endlessly.

-Imagine creating 10 different campaigns for various keywords, with a $10 daily budget each.
-If you let it run for a month, without paying attention, you’ll have to pay a $3,000 bill!
+Imagine creating ten different campaigns for various keywords, with a $10 daily budget attached to each.
+If you let it run for a month, without paying attention, you’ll have paid a $3,000 bill!